 2011 Healthcare Preview -- It's Uhhh-gly

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »If you're excited about healthcare reform, you might want to slow down a little.
+Opinions expressed by Entrepreneur contributors are their own.If you're excited about healthcare reform, you might want to slow down a little.
 Because in the short term, there's going to be a lot of confusion as to how to implement it -- or how to keep your small health plan from being subject to healthcare reform's rules.

 For starters, a new study from PriceWaterhouseCoopers found premiums will likely go up 9 percent next year, on top of last year's 15 percent hike.